 If you are not already a current University of Utah student, your admissions to the College of Nursing is contingent upon being admitted to the University of Utah.
 It is your responsibility to apply to the University of Utah through the University of Utah Office of Admissions before the College of Nursing application deadline.
 Please be aware of the U of U Office of Admissions' application deadlines, or you will be subject to late fees.
 All College of Nursing applicants must apply to the University of Utah; this is a separate application process.

-Electronic decision letters are sent approximately six to eight weeks after the application deadline to the email provided on your application.
+Electronic decision letters are sent approximately 8 to 10 weeks after the application deadline to the email provided on your application.

 Yes, completion of the four-semester program fulfills all Bachelor of Science degree requirements including the following: